This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Q: I have tattoos!
 Can I use Onsen?

-This is probably the most asked question from foreigners when comes to using an Onsen in Japan!
-The reason why tattoos are not allowed in Onsen is that tattooed people have been traditionally linked to the Japanese underground society.
-By banning tattooed patrons, the Onsen facilities are able to shun these bathers.
-It is not a disregard of the craft.
+This is probably the most asked question from foreigners regarding using an Onsen in Japan!
+Tattoos are not allowed in Onsen because tattooed people have been traditionally linked to the Japanese underground society (AKA yakuza).
+By banning tattooed patrons, the Onsen facilities can shun these bathers.
+It is not a disregard for the craft.

-The good news is the Japanese society has incrementally loosened its tattoo ban to accommodate the influx of foreign tattooed tourists in recent years.
-However, some may still continue the policy.
+The good news is that Japanese society has incrementally loosened its tattoo ban to accommodate the influx of foreign tattooed tourists in recent years.
+However, some may continue the policy.

-My advice is to check the website or call beforehand to ask about their tattoo policy.
-Or find tattoo-friendly Onsen here or here (Use chrome to translate).
-If your tattoo is small, cover it up with a band-aid.
-You can also choose to stay at a Japanese inn with a private Onsen attached to your room.
+I advise checking the website or calling beforehand to ask about their tattoo policy.
+Or find tattoo-friendly Onsen here or here (Use Chrome to translate).
+If you have small tattoos, you could cover it with a bandage.
+You can also stay at a Japanese inn with a private Onsen attached to your room.
 Or find a place where you can rent out an Onsen for yourself.

-The small towel that may be given to you or available for purchase is for two purposes; to wash your body and to cover up your private areas when entering and exiting the Onsen.
-The towel is not necessary, but more for modesty use.
-If you stay at a ryokan, most ryokans expect guests to keep the small towel and bring back to their room to dry.
+The small hand towel that may be given to you or available for purchase is for two purposes: to wash your body and to cover up your private areas when entering and exiting the Onsen.
+It’s a modesty towel, but it is not necessary.
+Most ryokans expect guests to keep a small towel and bring it back to their room to dry.

 Q: Can I still use the Onsen if I have an injury/sickness/medical condition?